sandruschka/accessibility-workshop/README.md

 You can set minimum and maximum scale factors for your MaterialApp, which will ensure that all the text scales within the specified limits.
 Tighter boundaries require less effort to maintain readability and aesthetics.

-1. Use the Accessibility Scanner and increase the text scale factor to 2 If you find any overflow errors you should correct them
+1. Use the Accessibility tool and increase the text scale factor to 2 If you find any overflow errors you should correct them

 $~$